SCIInstitute/Slicer-CleaverExtension/README.md

 2. cd build
 3. cmake ..
 4. ccmake .. #in here, set the directory for your slicer build.
+    -You can set Testing to OFF is desired.
+    -You can set BUILD_STANDALONE to ON if building outside of Slicer.
 5. make

 Running